tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>Sharpen.</figcaption>
 </figure>

 These are a few common kernel types.
-However, image kernels need not be limited to 3 × 3, symmetric matrices, and can operate on whatever channel(s) you feed them (full colour RGB, HSB, etc.).
+However, image kernels need not be limited to 3 × 3, symmetric matrices and can operate on whatever channel(s) you feed them (full-colour RGB, HSB, etc.).
 Like many things matrix-related, this stuff can get very involved.
-We will not venture any deeper, but in the final section of this lesson we'll cover Processing's [filter](#filters) functions.
+We will not venture any deeper, although the final section of this lesson covers Processing's [filter](#filters) functions, many of which rely on convolution matrices.

 ### Colour Emboss Task